Texas Roadhouse Rolls

 Second Rise

 Cut the dough into approximately 24 to 30 squares.
+Cutting them with a pizza cutter works great.
 Place them on the prepared baking sheets, cover them with a dishtowel, and leave them to rise for 45 to 60 minutes or until doubled in size.

 How to Bake the Rolls

-Once the rolls have doubled in size, remove the towel and bake them for 12 to 15 minutes at 350°F or until they are golden brown.
+Once the rolls have doubled in size, remove the towel and bake them for 12 to 15 minutes at 350 degrees Fahrenheit or until they are golden brown.

 While they’re warm, brush the tops with melted butter!
 Serve them with homemade cinnamon butter and watch them disappear.